'Real stories, real insight' training resources are for domiciliary care staff and can be used for training or as part of a team discussion:

 Our end of life care qualifications are for all staff with an interest in end of life care.
 They recognise end of life situations and how to manage them more effectively.

-The qualifications support the National End of Life Strategy and also build on the common core principles (see above).
+The qualifications support the National End of Life Strategy and Ambitions for Palliative and End of Life Care: a national framework for local action 2015-2020.
+They also build on the common core principles (see above).
 The qualifications available are:

 - Level 2 and 3 awards in Awareness of End of Life Care